 Cards Against Humanity bought an island and called it Hawaii 2.

-The people behind Cards Against Humanity may have provided hours of fun for thousands of players, but they also happen to be the founders of Hawaii 2.
+The people behind Cards Against Humanity, the game responsible for hours of fun with your family and friends, are the founders of Hawaii 2, a private island in the middle of Maine.
 During their 2014 holiday promotion, the company aimed to raise money for charity by encouraging participants to spend $15 to buy a package that included, among other things, one square foot of the island.

-In 2015, the company announced that it had not only purchased “a private island in the middle of nowhere, Maine;” they also revealed that the 250,000 folks who contributed would receive a “deed, a map, and a small flag” to recognize their partial ownership.
+In 2015, the company announced that the 250,000 folks who contributed would receive a "deed, a map, and a small flag" to recognize their partial ownership.

-A dark region on Pluto’s moon is called Mordor—just like the dark place in Lord of the Rings.
+There's a dark region on Pluto's moon called Mordor—just like the one in Lord of the Rings.

 There are clouds that look like waves.

-We tend to think of waves as things that occur in the ocean.
+We tend to think of waves occurring in the ocean.
 But there are actually clouds that look like waves of water.
 In June 2019, some lucky people in Roanoke, Virginia, witnessed what are called Kelvin-Helmholtz clouds when they appeared in the sky above Smith Mountain.